What we do

 Indonesian community participation

 The Indonesian community in Sydney was growing rapidly but little was known about the issues it was facing.
 Working with the May Murray Neighbourhood Centre we set about profiling this community to identify its needs.
-The project report can be downloaded below.
+You can download the project report.

 Korean needs assessment report

 The local Korean community faces various challenges living, staying and running businesses in central Sydney.
 We profiled and identified these needs in a research project, which was run in partnership with the City of Sydney, the Korean Women's Association and supported by 11 Korean organisations.
-The project report can be downloaded below.
+You can download the project report.

 Support for international students

 Sydney is a temporary home to a significant number of international students.
 In 2008, the City undertook research into the experiences of international students and later produced resources to help people who come from overseas to study.
-The research report can be downloaded below.
+You can download the research report.